20 + Best Free Things to do in Rome, Italy

 - Top Free Things to Do in Rome Italy Wrap-up

-Another one of the best free things to do in Rome is to throw your coin into the Trevi Fountain (Fontana di Trevi)!
-Notably one of the most famous fountains in the world, it belongs on every Rome itinerary!
+One of the best free things to do in Rome is to throw your coin into the Trevi Fountain (Fontana di Trevi)!
+Notably, it is one of the most famous fountains in the world, and it is on every Rome itinerary!

 Construction on the Trevi Fountain was started in 1732 and completed in 1762.
 Did you know the Trevi fountain’s water is sourced from ancient Roman aqueducts?